January 26, 2019

 What is roof cement?

-Roof cement comes in several different types, and not all of them do the same things.
-Some ads tend to erroneously associate the term “cement” with anything sticky that stops a leak.
-With all the information out there, it can be easy to confuse sealant, mastics, and tar with regular asphalt roof cement if you aren’t sure what you’re looking for.
+Roof cement comes in several different types, and not all of them do the same thing.
+Some ads tend to associate the term “cement” with anything sticky that stops a leak.

 When to avoid roof cement

 Not every leak can be fixed with a liberal scoop of roof cement.
-In fact, overapplication can cause additional damage to the roof.
-Our VP of Operations Nicholas explains:
+In fact, using too much can cause additional damage to the roof.

 Appropriate uses for roof cement